LeventHAN/SquadStatJS/README.md

  * `password` - The password for that DB.
  * `database` - The database name for SquadJS.
  * `serverID` - The server ID that you would want to filter (most of the time it should be just "1" if you have multiple servers than you can write "1,2,etc..").
+ * `ignoredMaps` - Put here the MAP names that you want to IGNORE in the stats.
+Default: "'Jensen\'s Range'"
  * `footerImg` - The little logo/image on the footer of each embed.
  * `author` - The text next to `footerImg`
  * `disableAnalyticsTrack` - `false`(default) - Analytics For Developer - Sends the developer a message that you run the bot.
 Code is open to read if you feel unsafe check the code :P - No IP/password/credentials/token/etc track!